daeMOn63/jQuery-plugin-for-Tumblr-API/readme.md

 loading - HTML as string = accepts any HTML to be displayed while the request is loading via AJAX.<br>
 previousBtn / nextBtn - string = inner HTML for next and prev buttons created for paging if pagination is enabled.

-More configuration options will probably be available soon, as well as a more modular design.
+More configuration options will probably be available soon.

 The end.